Boeing 737 Wrongful Death Lawsuits

 Both parties had hired expert witnesses to discuss whether victims suffered pain or injuries before the plane crashed.
 Boeing attorneys have argued that crash victims died instantaneously on impact, and their brains would not have had time to process pain signals.
 On the other hand, the families’ attorneys have addressed different physical and psychological possibilities, stating that the victims knew they would die and whether unbelted passengers would have hit the ceiling as the plane fell.
 In response, Boeing has said that these possibilities are speculative and that no substantial evidence shows that anyone suffered any pain or injuries before impact.

-As the legal battle continued between Boeing and the victims’ families of the tragic aviation accident, the aircraft company admitted responsibility for the crash in 2021.
+The aircraft company admitted responsibility for the crash in 2021.
 Boeing acknowledged their fault as a deal with plaintiffs’ attorneys to remove potential punitive damages from the lawsuits.
-The company has also discussed in court filings that evidence about victims’ suffering would confuse the jury, possibly leading to big awards equivalent to punitive damages.
+The company had also discussed in court filings that evidence about victims’ suffering would confuse the jury, possibly leading to big awards equivalent to punitive damages.

 Reach Out to a Wrongful Death Attorney